Glossary

 Taxonomy eligibility

-In the context of the EU taxonomy, taxonomy-eligible economic activities are generally capable of making a significant contribution to one of the environmental objectives of the EU taxonomy.
+Taxonomy-eligible economic activities are, in principle, suitable for making a significant contribution to one of the environmental objectives of the EU taxonomy.

 TecDAX